JonathanAMichaels/PixelProcessingPipeline/README.md

     -myo_post
     -lfp_extract

 to perform only those steps.
-Have fun!
+For example, if you are processing Myomatrix data, run

+    python3 pipeline.py -f /path_to_experiment_folder -myo_sorting -myo_post

 ## Extensions